Simanta-076/MERN-Task/readme.md

 - CRUD operations for managing data.
 - User interface for CRUD operations using React.
-- Separate `UserTable` frontend displaying registered users using HTML, jquery, CSS and Bootstrap.
+- Separate `UserTable` frontend displaying registered users using HTML, jQuery, CSS and Bootstrap.

 ## Technologies Used